Edgart371/Project-4-RNCP-Economy-Activities/Readme.md

-Business study economic activities in Portugal
+Business study economic activities in Portugal - RNCP - Edgar Tomé

 The goal of this project was to create a data set to future analyse of the evolution of the economy in factors of production activities, efficiency and return, internationalization of the economy, and they sub factors.